wallabag/wallabag/docs/en/user/parameters.rst

-   "rabbitmq_host", "localhost", "Host of your RabbitMQ" "rabbitmq_port", "5672", "Port of your RabbitMQ" "rabbitmq_user", "guest", "Usee that can read queues" "rabbitmq_password", "guest", "Password of that user"
+   "rabbitmq_host", "localhost", "Host of your RabbitMQ" "rabbitmq_port", "5672", "Port of your RabbitMQ" "rabbitmq_user", "guest", "User that can read queues" "rabbitmq_password", "guest", "Password of that user"

 .. csv-table:: Redis configuration